MaximeLagrange/Muography_Workshop_BND_2023/README.md

 # Muon scattering tomography end-to-end simulation framework

 This repository aims at guiding the user for the installation of an end-to-end muon scattering tomography framework required for the BND School 2023, held in Wuppertal, Germany.
-For more information, please have look at the [introductory slides] ADD LINK!!.
+For more information, please have look at the [introductory slides] (not available yet).

 *N.B: The full installation might take some time.
 Please make sure that you **install the framework prior to the workshop**!
-If you run into issues you cannot solve by yourself, please use the [dedicated slack chanel](https://join.slack.com/share/enQtNTU2MzQ2ODkzNzMzMy1jNGY1ODhlZjI0NDcxOWUxZTIwZWRjNjU4YTIxMDRlNjA5NzhmZjZmZTg1NjdiOTJiMWM3OTA1ZWQyN2Y4NGMw).* **Update the link before the workshop!**
+If you run into issues you cannot solve by yourself, please use the [dedicated slack chanel](https://join.slack.com/t/bndschoolmuog-b2x9179/shared_invite/zt-1y9t2l2h0-zxvZcvoVf1YD0iqp7_3EPg) or contact us at maximelagrange98@gmail.com*.

 ## Installation